This article discusses how to choose the appropriate size when buying or upgrading a Datto device.

 - Datto NAS

-This article will help you determine the appropriately sized Datto business continuity appliance for your data backup needs.
+This article will help you size a Datto Business Continuity and Disaster Recovery (BCDR) appliance to meet your data backup needs.
 We recommend that you review the information presented here before you upgrade or purchase a Datto appliance.

 - Considerations for appliance sizing

 - What happens if I don't have a large enough appliance?